List of Z Nation characters: Sun Mei

 Sun Mei (Sydney Viengluang; season 3–5) is first encountered in the second episode of season 3, "A New Mission".
 She is a Laotian virologist from Beijing, China, where 200,000 survived the zombie apocalypse by sealing themselves behind the walls of the Forbidden City.
 She is sent with a team and equipment from China to collect DNA samples from the American survivor group and Murphy in the hope of synthesizing a cure.
 She is the sole survivor of her team's mission and for now, has joined the survivor group.
 In Season 5, she would work in Newmerica as a doctor until her death.
 She eventually finds the cure in Murphy's blood.

 Kaiya

 Kaiya Cruller (Ramona Young; season 3–5) is first encountered in the second episode of season 3, "A New Mission".
-Kaya is an Inuit girl living with her Uncle Kaskae and her grandmother.
+Kaya is an Inuk girl living with her Uncle Kaskae and her grandmother.
 They are the sole survivors of their village.
 She finds Citizen Z and Pup out in a blizzard, rescues them, and takes them to her home.
 She reveals to Citizen Z that she is a huge fan of his, telling him he needs to get healthy and start broadcasting again.
 They eventually form a relationship after they return to Northern Lights, and she becomes pregnant with their son, JayZ.
 It's confirmed in Season 5 that Kaiya and Citizen Z are married but it is not indicated when they got married.